Kalkwst/Risotto/README.md

 This method has 2 overloads.

+#### Compact

+ Remove all elements that are considered "falsy" by the provided predicate.

+ This method has 2 overloads.

 #### Purge

 Completely consumes the given sequence.
 This method uses immediate execution and doesn't store any data.